 - When using reusable bags, place them back in the car as soon as you have finished with them so they will be handy for next time.

-Where can I purchase a reusable bag for my shopping?
+Where can I get a reusable bag for my shopping?

-You can buy reusable bags at all leading supermarkets and many home wares stores as well – there is now so much choice in terms of colour and style you can make a real fashion statement by using your own reusable bags.
+You can buy reusable bags at all leading supermarkets and many homewares stores as well – there is now so much choice in terms of colour and style you can make a real fashion statement by using your own reusable bags.
+Or better yet - make your own unique fashion statement by creating your own out of old material, unwanted clothing or other scraps.

 - Polypropylene 'Go Green' bags (available at most supermarkets) hold twice as many items as plastic bags.